Features of the Qorone

 The perfect wedding venue: the round shape and attractive roof means that this venue needs the lightest of decoration to be a stunning wedding venue.
 Just add flowers and twinkly lights and away you go!

 Clear the space apart from a stage to host a band for live music events and dancing, etc.

 You really can let your imagination go places with all the possibilities that the space can be, whether it be for accommodation, communal space or events.
 We can't wait to see what you all come up with, and are happy to discuss any of your ideas with you.

 If the structure is to lie dormant for any amount of time, the roof can be completely removed and safely stored, allowing the grass to grow inside.
 If you wish to take it down completely, the walls can be stacked and the whole thing stored in a box trailer or barn without taking up much space.

 The Qorone is a free-standing structure.
 There is no staking into the ground, and guy ropes are definitely not required.
 The outward-leaning walls make it extremely sturdy.
 There is no machinery used to erect the structure, just a team of 5 or 6 people for half a day.
 As each section can be carried by hand, accessing tricky areas - for example, down a windy track or in the woods - is no problem.

 Once erected, there is really very little that will need doing to maintain the structure.
 We use stainless steel fixings, and hand-finish each wall section with a high spec exterior varnish to keep it safe from the elements for many years.

-With an occasional re-varnish, and replacement of the canvas (each should last approximately 10 years), then the structure should last at least 50 years.
+With an occasional re-varnish, and replacement of canvas (each should last approximately 10 years), the structure should last at least 50 years.